irenestevens8/Candida_degradome/README.md

 # **Supplementary Tables**

+Table S1: Read and mapping quality metrics

-Table S1: Differentially degraded genes and corresponding abundance and frame protection.
+Table S2: Differentially degraded genes and corresponding abundance and frame protection.

 # **Contact**
 For all questions regarding this study, please contact: